Native Instruments Komplete: All You Could Ever Need

 Native Instruments’ software powerhouse still going strong

 From DJs to producers, and from studio to stage, Native Instruments’ huge range of software and hardware tools has been the main push behind them becoming one of the biggest names in computer music.
-Their flagship software package, Komplete, has long been the fire at the heart of the engine.
+The flagship software package, Native Instruments Komplete Production Suite, has long been the fire at the heart of the engine.
 Here’s a look at why Komplete might just be the only sound pack you ever need.

 Native Instruments (NI) started in 1997, as a software company.
 Its first effort, a computer-hosted modular synth called Generator, marked the beginnings of a rich heritage in computer music.
 In 2003, NI introduced the first Komplete bundle to the world.
 Containing nine different instruments, the package was designed to offer musicians a significant reduction in cost compared with buying the individual products.